 For this reason (and others you might understand better for yourself) it’s probably better to recognize for yourself how far Easy VPN, or another similar service, can go in protecting your freedom of speech.
 Unless you’re paying for a VPN that’s fully dedicated to protecting dissent, especially in a political context, it’s best not to risk it.

 Easy VPN offers a unique system of live support; a number that you can send a WhatsApp message directly to (in addition to an email address).
 We got a reply quickly despite perceived time differences, and questions were answered swiftly.

 Easy VPN is essentially free to use but comes with a daily bandwidth limit of 500MB.

 To get more data for free, you can either use a “check-in” system wherein you build up a usage profile over a couple of days, your free data increasing daily (100 MB the first day, 110 the next, and so on).
 You can also invite friends and get 256 MB for each friend that signs up using your referral code, generated in-app.
 Your friends will also get the same amount of free data using your code.

 The paid premium plan also has reasonable prices.

 The cheapest of their plans is 20 dollars for the whole year (coming out to almost $1.66/month per month), whereas paying monthly would require you to pay $3.00/month.

-There’s also a weekly plan, which might be good for people with needs of a shorter term, priced at $1.
+There’s also a weekly plan, which might be suitable for people with needs of a shorter term, priced at $1.

 A dollar a week for a VPN such as this with 20 servers on all different continents and a unique combination of ShadowSocks and OpenVPN protocols being offered is not a bad deal, especially considering that you get the same protection and speed for free with a daily data limit.
 The yearly plan, if you like the service, is also much more reasonable than most VPNs of the same capability.